iturdikulov/notes/QMK.md

 ## My layers and modifiers

+TODO: not actual

 Hold `SYM` to activate the symbols layer.

-Hold `NAV` to activate the navigation layer
+Hold `NUM` to activate the navigation layer

 The home row modifiers are `oneshot` so that it's possible to modify the keys on the base layer, where there are no dedicated modifiers.